jhgbrt/netcsv/README.md

 How to use?
 ===========

-There are a few extension methods on string and stream available to easily read a CSV file using the DataReader style:
+There are a few static methods available in the `ReadCsv` class to easily read a CSV file using the DataReader style:

 You need to add this using statement: